 Symptoms of inflammatory breast cancer (IBC) are different from other types of breast cancer.
-Diagnosis may be delayed since there is usually no breast lump.
+Diagnosis may be delayed since there’s usually no breast lump.
 By definition, IBC is diagnosed at stage 3B or above.

 If the cancer spreads to the lymph nodes, you may notice swelling or enlargement of your nodes.
 Surgery, chemotherapy, and radiation can be used to treat cancer that spreads to the lymph nodes.

-Other drugs used to treat advanced stage breast cancer include antidepressants, anticonvulsants, steroids, and local anesthetics.
+Other drugs used to treat advanced stage breast cancer include:

 Immunotherapy has fewer side effects than chemotherapy and is less likely to cause resistance.
 Immunotherapy works by raising the body’s natural defenses to fight off the cancer.